DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 ## Tuesday 3/8

-- Start working on "Midterm" project - Adding Wwise to the FPS Game
+- Start working on "Midterm" project - [Adding Wwise to the FPS Game]()
-  - This game already has sounds, but you will replace all of the stock Unity audio objects and create the same sound fx in Wwise.
-We won't add any new functionality, but learn from recreating what's already here.
-  - Get FPS setup with Wwise, this requires a specific version of Unity and Wwise.
-  - Look for all the sounds used in the game and how their are triggered.

 ## Thursday 3/10